scottchiefbaker/php-sqlite-cache/README.md

 # PHP SQLite Object Cache

-PHP Object Caching system with a SQLite backend store with automatic content expiration.
+PHP Object Caching system with a SQLite backend store and automatic content expiration.
-We use a SQLite database in a RAM disk in `/dev/shm`.
+Stored using a SQLite database in a RAM disk in `/dev/shm`.

 ## Requirements

 * PHP 8.0+
+* PDO functions in PHP
-* SQLite compiled into PHP
+* SQLite functions in PHP
-* JSON compiled into PHP
+* JSON functions in PHP
 * Ability to write to `/dev/shm`

 ## Optional components